Combahee River Collective: Genesis of Contemporary Black Feminism

 This chapter of the CRC statement traces the origin and trajectory of Black feminism.
 It situates the CRC within the larger Black feminist movement.
 The CRC presented itself as rooted in the historical activism of Sojourner Truth, Harriet Tubman, Frances E. W. Harper, Ida B. Wells Barnett, and Mary Church Terrell, as well as many unknown activists "who have a shared awareness of how their sexual identity combined with their racial identity to make their whole life situation and the focus of their political struggles unique."
 The CRC framed contemporary Black feminism as a genesis built upon the work of these activists.
 The Black feminist presence in the larger second wave American feminist movement resulted in the formation of separate Black feminist groups such as the National Black Feminist Organization as the needs of Black feminists were not met by mainstream organizations.
 The CRC also stated that it was the involvement of Black feminists in the Black Liberation movement of the 1960s and 1970s which impacted CRC members' ideologies and led to disillusionment with those movements.
+It mentions how this genesis is inherently a personal one for black women, tying into childhood experiences where one realizes the harsh reality of both racism and sexism.
+This keeps black women into looking deeper into their experiences and political analysis feminism uses in order to dismantle the system that oppresses them.
+It also addresses the development that occurred as a result of World War II, allowing its following generation financial and educational access not granted previously; through the use of tools tokenism has granted them to effectively fight the oppressor.

 This chapter also introduced the CRC's belief that the oppression that Black women endured was rooted in interlocking oppressions.
 As Black women, the Collective argued that they experience oppression based on race, gender, and class.
 Further, because many of the women were lesbians, they also acknowledged oppression based on sexuality as well.
 The Collective states its basis and active goals as "committed to struggling against racial, sexual, heterosexual and class oppression" and describes its particular task as the "development of integrated analysis and practice based upon the fact that the major systems of oppression are interlocking.
 The synthesis of these oppressions creates the conditions of our lives."